Download this example as a Jupyter notebook

 Import the Connection

 class and create the connection.
-See the Getting Started example for more details.
+For more information, see the Getting Started example.

 [1]: